The 22 Best Breakfast Restaurants in America

 First Watch’s food ethos means that they were founded on a commitment to serving delicious meals made from fresh, seasonal, and high-quality ingredients.

-Whether you’re hungry for a classic breakfast or an Instagrammable superfood bowl, there’s something for you on First Watch’s menu.
+Whether you’re hungry for a classic breakfast or an Instagrammable superfood bowl, there’s something for everyone on the First Watch menu.

 Breakfast traditionalists will love the Tri-Fecta, which comes with two eggs, a Belgian waffle or multigrain pancake, and your choice of bacon, sausage, chicken, or turkey sausage.